 How to Become a Real Estate Agent in Queensland

 With variety, flexibility and uncapped earning potential, working in Queensland real estate is a popular career choice.
-Add to that the fact getting started requires neither experience nor a university degree, it’s easy to see why many pursue careers in real estate.
-So, how does one get into it?
-Here’s the six-step journey to becoming an agent in Queensland.
+Add to that the fact getting started requires neither experience nor a university degree, it’s easy to see why many choose to become a real estate agent.

-Step 1: Assess your eligibility with the Office of Fair Trading
+Step 1: Assess your eligibility to become a real estate agent with the Office of Fair Trading

-Put simply, if you’re 18 and haven’t recently been convicted of a serious offence you’ll likely have the green light to move on to step 2.
-Those under 18 can begin studying now to prepare for when they’re old enough.
+To put it simply, if you’re 18 and haven’t recently been convicted of a serious offence you’ll likely have the green light to become a real estate agent and move on to step 2.
+Those under 18 can begin studying now, to prepare for when they’re old enough.
 It’s a common career path for those 17 and under to work in roles like agency reception so as to expose themselves to the real estate industry.

 Step 2: Enrol for training with Queensland’s peak body in real estate, the REIQ